+Pupil's name: Date of birth: Class/Form:

+Date & time of incident: Date & time

+(of writing):

+Name (print): Job title:

+Signature:

+Record the following factually:

+Nature of concern, e.g.

+disclosure, change in

+behaviour, demeanour,

-Pupil's name: Date of birth: Class/Form: Date & time of incident: Date & time (of writing): Name (print): Job title: Signature: Record the following factually: Nature of concern, e.g. disclosure, change in behaviour, demeanour, appearance, injury, witnesses etc. (please include as much detail in this section as possible.
-Remember - the quality of your information will inform the level of intervention initiated.
-Attach additional sheets if necessary.
+appearance, injury, witnesses

+etc. (please include as much

+detail in this section as possible.
+Remember - the quality of your

+information will inform the level

+of intervention initiated.
+Attach

+additional sheets if necessary.

 What is the pupil's perspective?

+What is the pupil's perspective:

-Professional opinion, where relevant (how and why might this have happened?)
+Professional opinion, where

+relevant (how and why might

+this have happened?)

 Any other relevant information.

+Previous concerns etc.

+(distinguish between fact and

+opinion)

-Previous concerns etc. (distinguish between fact and opinion) Note actions, including names of anyone to whom your information was passed and when
+Note actions, including names

+of anyone to whom your

+information was passed and

+when